unqueued/kw-maps/Maps/Solo Maps/README.md

-### SOLO Maps
+### Solo Maps - Singleplayer only

-Solo maps will only appear in Skirmish --> Custom maps, not Skirmish game.
+Solo maps will ONLY appear in Skirmish --> Custom maps, not "New skirmish".